remotion-dev/remotion/packages/docs/docs/lambda/with-php/index.md

 crumb: "@remotion/lambda"
 ---

-This guide will show you how to use Remotion with PHP in a standalone application.
+This guide demonstrate how to use Remotion with PHP in a standalone application.

 To supplement this guide, two projects have been created.

 - The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) includes a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
 It should be noted that this is the same application as the one featured in the [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
 Follow the setup [guide](/docs/lambda/serverless-framework-integration#remotion-app), if the Remotion lambda is not yet deployed to your AWS account.

 - The [php-remotion](https://github.com/alexfernandez803/remotion-serverless/tree/main/php-remotion).
-This is an application that invokes the Remotion lambda function containing the bare minimum parameters to render a video.
+This is an application that invokes the Remotion lambda function containing the minimum parameters to render a video.

 ### Prequisites